thisisjustausername/mhbai/README.md

     └──📄 get_unis_fhs_courses_of_study    gets the links to each course of study of all universities in germany └──📄 get_books.py                     extract the url for the pdfs from all links that link to a bachelors degree course of study - not finished yet
     └──📄 get_final_books                  not finished yet
+└──📄 pdf_extractor.py                     decoding pdfs by reading them as bytes and decoding and decompressing them
 </pre>
 ## Abbreviations
 In order to save time and tremendous amounts of energy, some abbreviations are used in this project. <br>